How to cite this paper

 The TaxPub example illustrates that the JATSPack/JATSPAN infrastructure can facilitate

 interchange of documents and data between organizations.
-A common theme overheard at last
+A common theme overheard

 year's JATS-Con was that often, individual publishers' versions of their JATS DTDs